aradi/fypp/docs/fypp.rst

 Every open directive must be closed before the end of the file is reached.

-In all control directives and in the direct call directive, the whitespace separating the name of the directive or the name of the callable from the following parameters is obligatory.
+In all control directives, the whitespace separating the name of the directive from the following parameter is obligatory.
 Therefore, the following example is syntactically incorrect::

   #!
 Incorrect due to missing whitespace after 'if'